Jake1Egelberg/DEAR/README.txt

 *Install R version 4.1.1 here: http://lib.stat.cmu.edu/R/CRAN/

 3) Run the 0INSTALLATION.bat file to install packages and create directories.
 This may take some time.
-You can track the progress in the "progress" folder.
+You can track the progress in the "progress" folder created soon after running.

 ------------------------------------------------------------